AndrewHenderson/marionette-redux/README.md

 var ConnectedView = MarionetteRedux.connect(mapStateToProps)(Marionette.View.extend({…}));
 ```

-`mapDispatchToProps` can also be on the component.
+`mapDispatchToProps` can also be a property on the component.

 ```js
 var ConnectedView = MarionetteRedux.connect()(Marionette.View.extend({